vaish-poldasu/ml-models-scratch/README.md

 # ml-models-scratch

-# SMAI25 Machine Learning Assignments
+# SMAI25 Machine Learning Assignment

 This repository contains three machine learning projects completed as part of the **Smart Machines and Artificial Intelligence (SMAI)** coursework.
 Each project involves implementing and analyzing a different machine learning model on a real-world dataset.